morijx/Raspi_cardiac_wave/Video Success/README.md

 ## Results
+The following table shows the accuracy scored for different Random states.
+The test score is 20% of the training data (85 Videos) where the validation score is a seperate set of 20 videos.

 | Features               | Random state 5 | Random state 42 | Random state 111 | Random state 0 |
 |------------------------|----------------|-----------------|------------------|----------------|